LLNL/shroud/docs/struct.rst

 descriptors.
 This is helpful when using a naming convention like ``m_test`` and you do not want ``m_`` to be used in the wrappers.

+The names of these functions are controlled by the options *SH_class_getter_template* and *SH_class_setter_template*.
+They are added as additional methods on the class.

 For wrapping details see
 :ref:`Getter and Setter <example_getter_and_setter>`.